Not all snails and slugs are pests, so if they’re not eating your plants, you don’t need to get rid of them in your organic garden.

 These work, but you need to be more careful with them:

 - Metaldehyde.
 This is what most slug and snail bait used to be made of.
 It’s quite poisonous stuff, no longer recommended.

 - Iron phosphate.
-These days, the goto is iron phosphate, which kills slugs and snails, but is not so bad for us.
+These days, the goto is iron phosphate, which kills slugs and snails, but isn’t bad for us.
 It’s marketed as being very safe, but some dogs have been poisoned, whether by the iron phosphate or the ‘inert ingredients’ I’m not sure, so I would keep it away from pets and children.
 I wouldn’t sprinkle it all over the whole garden, but I would put some down in strategic places and protect it from rain with a wooden board or something similar.
 Sluggo is a popular brand that’s now OMRI-Listed.
-Sluggo Plus contains Spinosad, harmful to many beneficials, so I wouldn’t use it unless you have a specific reason.

 - Sodium Ferric EDTA.
 This is the newer alternative to iron phosphate.
 Unfortunately, the EDTA is very toxic, perhaps even more so than metaldehyde, so I stay away from this one.
 An example of this is Safer Brand’s “Dr. T’s Slug & Snail Killer.”
 I’ve read that some iron phosphate products contain EDTA, so if you use one, be sure to find one that is OMRI-Listed or otherwise certified by an organic agency.

 - Ammonia.
 Mix with 4 parts water (1/4 cup of ammonia per cup of water) or according to Linda in the comments below, 20 parts water is fine (slightly less than 1 Tbsp per cup of water).
 You can spray this on snails and slugs to kill them directly.
 It’s caustic stuff, so just a small spray is needed.
 Don’t get it on yourself.